What we do

 These are just some examples of the questions about emotional cognition that we strive to answer in our lab.

 The Emotional Cognition Lab is part of The University of Manchester's Division of Neuroscience and Experimental Psychology, led by Lab Director Dr Deborah Talmi.

 - Interested in a PhD?
 Contact us for upcoming studentship competitions; explore the ESRC-BBSRC studentships in Biosocial Research, or check out self-funded opportunities here and here.

 - Local FBMH students: apply for a short work placement or a thesis project

 Latest news from the lab

-- BBC Evan Davis interviewed Dr. Talmi about the emotion of 'feeling offended' - coming up on Radio 4 on the 2nd of August 2018.
+- BBC Evan Davis interviewed Dr. Talmi for Radio 4 about the emotion of 'feeling offended'.

 - PhD candidate Liz Mcmanus won the Faculty's 'best poster' prize!

 - Our research features on the cover of this issue of Learning and Memory.